Vilyn1109/PowerBI-Walkpedia/README.md

 ## Goal

-- This is a practice project aiming to understand the use of the Power BI web connector and the use of python to retrieve images from a wiki page.
+- This is a practice project aiming to understand the use of the Power BI web and python connectors and the use of python to retrieve images and other information from a wiki page.

 ## Note